Property Management Best Practices

 Walk around the property to examine the building's exterior and landscaping.
 Look for structural concerns and general upkeep.

-Outdoor Living Areas Patios, decks, fencing Secure and in good condition
+Outdoor Living Areas: Ensure patios, decks, and fencing are secure and in good condition.

 Utilities and Systems

-After the physical inspection, review all utility systems to ensure they are functioning properly.
-Here's a breakdown:
+After the physical inspection, review all utility systems to ensure they are functioning properly:

 1. Electrical Systems